brichbourg/Multi-Tier-App-Demo/README.md

 	CREATE USER 'appdemo'@'%' IDENTIFIED BY 'appdemo';
 	GRANT ALL PRIVILEGES ON appdemo.* to 'appdemo'@'%' WITH GRANT OPTION;

 Edit `/etc/mysql/my.cnf` to allow for network connections.
-Use VI or NANO to edit and change `bind-address = 127.0.0.1` to the IP address of your server.
+Use VI or NANO to edit and change `bind-address = 127.0.0.1` to `bind-address = *`.
+This will tell MySQL to listen for connections on port TCP:3306 on all interfaces.

 	sudo nano /etc/mysql/my.cnf
 	.